 If you or someone you care about is ready to fight back against addiction, you have countless rehab and recovery choices.
 In addition to decisions about inpatient treatment or an outpatient clinic, you need to decide whether a gender-specific program is the right choice.
 Often, separating men and women is the best way to overcome addiction.

-For the most part, male and female patients follow the same overall routes to recovery.
+For the most part, male and female clients follow the same overall routes to recovery.
 It still takes detox, lots of individual therapy and a comprehensive, whole-person approach to sobriety.
 However, there are also some key differences to keep in mind.

 To start, rehab is typically not a good time to develop new romantic relationships.
 Romantic intimacy is generally not recommended in the first few months of the recovery process.
-Allowing men and women to recover separately can eliminate this concern for most patients, making it easier to stick to the plan and avoid distraction.
+Allowing men and women to recover separately can eliminate this concern for most clients, making it easier to stick to the plan and avoid distraction.

 Sometimes, men and women aren’t able to open up and feel completely honest in a mixed setting.
 That’s understandable, which is why it makes sense to keep men and women separate during group activities and therapy sessions.
-Some patients also feel safer and more relaxed when they are surrounded by others of the same sex.
+Some clients also feel safer and more relaxed when they are surrounded by others of the same sex.

 The Phases of Men’s Alcohol Rehab

 This might include several weeks in a 24/7, residential rehab program.
-Some patients stay in a residential setting for just 45 days, and others may stay for longer than 100 days.
+Some clients stay in a residential setting for just 45 days, and others may stay for longer than 100 days.
 This is a chance to get around-the-clock support and the structure needed to establish healthy habits for a lifetime.

 Why Customized Recovery Matters

-Every individual patient has their own addiction history, their own health history and their own obstacles in life.
+Every individual client has their own addiction history, their own health history and their own obstacles in life.
 As a result, there is no one-size-fits-all plan that works for all men or all women.

 Men’s Rehab at Santé Center for Healing